ericyoungerman/Mowtivation/rmarkdowns/bean_yield.md

 <br>

-## **Model testing**

-### **block is random**

-\#Ask tyler about model format, should block always be fixed, etc. should location be nested in year?
-Do i need to transform data if zeros are present?
-How to separate year from location?
+# Model testing

-Last meeting we updated the model and determined that for most of mhy work, block should be random using model below and that post hoc comparisons should use TUKEY ratther the Fischer.
+Block is random Tyler is under the impression that block should always be random and that post-hoc comparisons should use TUKEY rather the Fischer.
+Fisher is bogus apparently.

 ``` r
 random <- lmer( bean_yield_adj_bu_acre  ~ location+weed_control + location:weed_control +(1|location:block) , data =  bean_yield_clean)